-This period produced a number of thinkers who saw that a human was composed of what may be termed "subtle bodies" or "vehicles of consciousness".
-In the writings of the Theosophists [9] a human consisted of a dense physical body, an etheric body, an astral or emotional body, a mental body (concrete mind) and a causal body (abstract mind).
-Beyond the causal level it was seen that there was the Atmic, Buddhic and Monadic levels which were of the soul or spirit.
-According to Max Heindel's (1865-1919) Rosicrucian writings humans could be seen to have a seven-fold constituition [10].
-There was the dense body, which was used to carry out tasks in the physical world; a vital body, made of etheric energy that pervaded the visible body; a desire body, made of our emotional nature that influenced both the vital and dense bodies; and finally the mind, which reflected the outer world and allowed the ego to transmit its commands and to order activity.
-In Rudolf Steiner's (1861-1925) Anthroposophical teachings the constitution of a human was made from a physical, etheric and astral body beyond which lay the ego, which he saw as the immortal soul or spiritual aspect of man [11].
-All of these theories had common ground in the sense that they all reckoned a human existed on a number of levels including the physical, etheric, astral, intellectual, emotional and spiritual planes.
-They perhaps had their most famous expression in the writings of Dion Fortune (born Violet Mary Firth, 1890 - 1946).
+This period produced a number of thinkers who saw that a human was composed of what may be termed "Subtle Bodies" or "Vehicles of Consciousness".
+In the writings of the Theosophists [9], a human consisted of a dense Physical Body, an Etheric Body, an Astral or Emotional Body, a Mental Body (Concrete Mind) and a Causal Body (Abstract Mind).
+Beyond the Causal

+Level it was seen that there was the Atmic, Buddhic and Monadic Levels which were of the soul or spirit.
+According to Max Heindel's (1865-1919) Rosicrucian writings, humans could be seen to have a seven-fold constitution [10].
+There was the Dense Body, which was used to carry out tasks in the Physical World; a Vital Body, made of etheric energy that pervaded the Visible Body; a Desire Body, made of our emotional nature that influenced both the Vital and Dense Bodies; and, finally, the Mind, which reflected the outer world and allowed the Ego to transmit its commands and to order activity.
+In Rudolf Steiner's (1861-1925) Anthroposophical teachings the constitution of a human was made from a Physical, Etheric and Astral Body, beyond which lay the Ego, which he saw as the Immortal Soul or spiritual aspect of man [11].
+All of these theories had common ground, in the sense that they all reckoned a human existed on a number of levels including the Physical, Etheric, Astral, Intellectual, Emotional and Spiritual Planes.
+They perhaps had their most famous expression in the writings of Dion Fortune (born Violet Mary Firth, 1890 -1946).

-Fortune was a magician in the Golden Dawn tradition and a famed writer on a variety of occult subjects, in particular the Kabbalah and Magic.
-Although not a witch, many of her ideas have been influential within the Craft.
+Fortune was a magician in the Golden Dawn tradition and a famed writer on a variety of occult subjects, in particular the Kabbalah and magic.
+Although not a Witch, many of her ideas have been influential within the Craft.
 In her books The Cosmic Doctrine, The Esoteric Philosophy of Love and Marriage and Applied Magic [12] she wrote of a seven fold division of a human being.
-This has been picked up by the Wiccan authors Janet and Stewart Farrar who incorporated it into their work A Witches' Bible [13].
-The table given below is based on Magicka School's own analysis of Ms Fortunes works.
-We compare her ideas with those of the Kabbalah, as well as Jung and Assagioli [14].
+This has been picked up by the Wiccan authors Janet and Stewart Farrar, who incorporated it into their work A Witches' Bible [13].
+The table given below is based on my own analysis of Ms Fortune's works.
+Her ideas are compared with those of the Kabbalah, as well as Jung and Assagioli [14].
 It should be noted that this is only a tentative comparison as the systems do not harmonise completely and, particularly with regard to Jung and Assagioli, different placing of their concepts are quite possible.
 However, that such a comparison is needed is evidenced by the way many authors (even those most respected in occult circles) casually use terms from these sources as if the connections between them are obvious and interchangeable.